WyldTaegr/Toggerbot/README.md

 `Roles: Array of Role Names`: The roles added to the game
 `Assignments: Collection(GuildMember => role.object)`: Assigns players with roles from respective arrays
 `Stage: String`: Current stage of game, either `Setup`, `Night`, `Day`, or `Trial`
-`Actions: Array of Arrays of Actions`: Organizes all actions a single night by priority, resets every new day
+`Actions: Array of Arrays of Action[caller: GuildMember, actionType: String, ...target: GuildMember]`: Organizes all actions for a single night by priority, resets every new day
 `Counter: Number`: Counts the number of Night/Day cycles that have gone by
 `Category: CategoryChannel`: The Discord guild category within which the game resides
 `BotChannel: TextChannel`: The Discord guild text channel where Toggerbot will make announcements as God